Kernix13/markdown-cheatsheet/README.md

 ## Basics

-This is a short section on basic paragraphs, the symbols used in Markdown and how to escape them, and @mentions.
+This is a short section on basic paragraphs, the symbols used in Markdown and how to escape them.

 ### Paragraphs

 Since paragraphs are a thing of their own, let's cover that one first:

 **Paragaphs**: Just use regular text but make sure to hit the <kbd>ENTER</kbd> key twice.
-Sometimes if you only hit <kbd>ENTER</kbd> once, the text will de displayed as the element directly above it or there will not be a line break.
+Sometimes if you only hit <kbd>ENTER</kbd> once, the text will de displayed as the element directly above it _and_ there will not be a line break.

 ### Special characters